-THE TREENET QUOTING PROCESS-

 Typically we like to get things done as quickly and competently as possible.
 Once we are all on the same page with the project, we like to begin right away.
 There have been projects in the past where we will begin construction the day after meeting.
 We have done TreeNets in the past as surprise birthday and Christmas gifts, building while the youngster or family is off doing other things.
 We realize that our clients have busy lives as well and will do our best to accommodate your timing needs and be in and out as quickly as possible.

 With that said, we like to rig up the perimeter rope and let it set a day before weaving.
 This process of setting up the perimeter lines and interior frame takes about 2-8 hours.
 After that, the laborious hours of weaving begin.
 In total, a smaller TreeNet takes around 2-6 days to complete, while larger projects around 20x20ft can take upwards of 6 days to 2 weeks.
 This all depends on number or workers, weather, travel, etc.

 How much weight can my TreeNet hold?

 To break it down, each paracord string holds 550 lbs with a perimeter and interior frame consisting of climbing rope, which holds thousands of pounds.
 When these cords and ropes are woven together and wrapped around the trees, in theory there should be no concern with the maximum person weight limit within the net itself.
 The main thing to look at when considering the maximum TreeNet weight is the surrounding trees and/or branches the platform is attached to.
 It’s very important to build in a tree or set of trees stable enough to hold up to the stress over the years.

-The largest TreeNet platform we've created thus far can hold around 35-40 people, set between 6 mature pine trees.
+The largest single TreeNet platform we've created thus far can hold around 50 people, set between 6 mature pine trees.

 How long will my TreeNet last?